fglmtt/coding/lectures/prompt-engineering.md

 A prompt engineering technique is a strategy for iterating on a prompt to improve it

-Using a software engineering analogy, a prompting technique is the design pattern that lays out how to structure a prompt (or chain of prompts), while a prompt-engineering technique is the debug-and-tune cycle that keeps tweaking that prompt—like refactoring and profiling—until it performs its best
+Using a software engineering analogy, a prompting technique is the design pattern that lays out how to structure a prompt (or chain of prompts), while a prompt engineering technique is the debug-and-tune cycle that keeps tweaking that prompt—like refactoring and profiling—until it performs its best

 ### 4.1.
 Meta prompting